NASA Releases Stunning Images Of The Lagoon Nebula On Hubble’s 28th Anniversary

 The Hubble images, taken on February 12 and February 18 with the telescope’s Wide Field Camera 3, capture a mere speck of the enormous Lagoon Nebula.

-The snapshots only depict a small stretch that measures about 4 light-years across.
+The snapshots only depict a small stretch that measures about four light-years across.
 Yet the entire nebula is truly colossal and expands 55 light-years in length and 20 light-years in height, notes the European Space Agency (ESA).

 This is not without a reason, ESA explains.
 Since the Lagoon Nebula occupies a relatively large portion of the night sky (it can even be spotted with the naked eye on dark, cloudless nights), NASA’s telescope can only capture a tiny segment of the giant nebula.